Dr. Tony G. Waldrop, President

 After earning his doctorate, he continued his training at the University of Texas Southwestern Medical Center in Dallas in 1982 as a Research Fellow in the Cardiopulmonary Division, receiving a National Institutes of Health Postdoctoral Fellowship at the Moss Heart Center.

-Waldrop is a native of Columbus, N.C., and is married to Dr. Julee Briscoe Waldrop, who holds a Doctor of Nursing Practice degree from Duke University.
-She has been a professor at the University of Illinois at Chicago, the University of North Carolina and the University of Central Florida.
-She is a published clinician and researcher and is also an accomplished athlete.
+Dr. Waldrop is a native of Columbus, N.C., and is married to Dr. Julee Briscoe Waldrop, who holds a doctor of nursing practice degree from Duke University.
 They have two adult sons, Cabe and Dallas.